Free 24/7 Consultation | "Call The Champs"

 Another exception to the statute of limitations rules set out in § 15-1-49 relates to claims against a government employee or agency in Mississippi.
 In that case, the victim must notify the correct governmental entity within 90 days of the injury and file a claim within one year of the incident.

-law legal legislation
+legal legislation books and gavel

-What happens if I miss the deadline to file my injury claim in Mississippi?
+What Happens if I Miss the Deadline to File My Injury Claim in Mississippi?

 If you miss the deadline, you will generally not be able to recover compensation even if you were seriously injured.
 If you do file after the statute of limitations has expired, the defendant will likely file a motion to dismiss, and the courts will grant the motion.
 Because actions filed after the expiration of the statute of limitations won’t be heard, acting quickly to protect your rights is very important.